Vasall/vasall/README.txt

   This is only the client-application which requires a server to run.
 For several reasons the server-application will stay private.
-  Furthermore the project is still in developement and the server may not be available at some occasions.
+  Furthermore the project is still in developement and the server may be down at some occasions.

 INSTALLATION